Ares Capital Target of Unusually Large Options Trading (NASDAQ:ARCC)

 Ares Capital Co.
-(NASDAQ:ARCC) saw unusually large options trading on Friday.
-Stock investors acquired 96,431 call options on the stock.
-This represents an increase of approximately 4,581% compared to the average volume of 2,060 call options.
+(NASDAQ:ARCC) saw some unusual options trading activity on Friday.
+Investors acquired 96,431 call options on the stock.
+This is an increase of approximately 4,581% compared to the average daily volume of 2,060 call options.

+A number of large investors have recently modified their holdings of ARCC.
+Comerica Bank grew its holdings in Ares Capital by 23.4% during the 4th quarter.
+Comerica Bank now owns 31,504 shares of the investment management company’s stock valued at $552,000 after purchasing an additional 5,975 shares during the last quarter.
+Parallel Advisors LLC grew its holdings in Ares Capital by 792.0% during the 4th quarter.
+Parallel Advisors LLC now owns 9,446 shares of the investment management company’s stock valued at $160,000 after purchasing an additional 8,387 shares during the last quarter.
+California Public Employees Retirement System grew its holdings in Ares Capital by 5.4% during the 4th quarter.
+California Public Employees Retirement System now owns 1,022,500 shares of the investment management company’s stock valued at $17,270,000 after purchasing an additional 52,000 shares during the last quarter.
+GSA Capital Partners LLP grew its holdings in Ares Capital by 7.5% during the 4th quarter.
+GSA Capital Partners LLP now owns 16,397 shares of the investment management company’s stock valued at $277,000 after purchasing an additional 1,138 shares during the last quarter.
+Finally, Regentatlantic Capital LLC grew its holdings in Ares Capital by 5.1% during the 4th quarter.
+Regentatlantic Capital LLC now owns 73,370 shares of the investment management company’s stock valued at $1,239,000 after purchasing an additional 3,579 shares during the last quarter.
+Institutional investors own 30.63% of the company’s stock.

+Ares Capital (NASDAQ:ARCC) last posted its earnings results on Tuesday, April 27th.
+The investment management company reported $0.43 earnings per share for the quarter, topping analysts’ consensus estimates of $0.42 by $0.01.
+Ares Capital had a net margin of 95.89% and a return on equity of 10.46%.
+The firm had revenue of $390.00 million for the quarter, compared to the consensus estimate of $385.85 million.
+During the same period in the previous year, the firm posted $0.41 EPS.
+The business’s quarterly revenue was up 5.7% on a year-over-year basis.
+As a group, sell-side analysts forecast that Ares Capital will post 1.73 earnings per share for the current year.

-The company also recently announced a quarterly dividend, which will be paid on Wednesday, June 30th.
-Investors of record on Tuesday, June 15th will be given a $0.40 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Wednesday, June 30th.
+Investors of record on Tuesday, June 15th will be issued a dividend of $0.40 per share.
 The ex-dividend date of this dividend is Monday, June 14th.
-This represents a $1.60 dividend on an annualized basis and a dividend yield of 8.02%.
-Ares Capital’s dividend payout ratio (DPR) is presently 91.95%.
+This represents a $1.60 annualized dividend and a yield of 8.02%.
+Ares Capital’s payout ratio is 91.95%.

-Several hedge funds and other institutional investors have recently made changes to their positions in the stock.
-Core Wealth Advisors Inc. acquired a new stake in Ares Capital during the 4th quarter worth approximately $25,000.
-Montag A & Associates Inc. acquired a new stake in Ares Capital during the 4th quarter worth approximately $25,000.
-Tompkins Financial Corp acquired a new stake in Ares Capital during the 4th quarter worth approximately $36,000.
-Parkside Financial Bank & Trust acquired a new stake in Ares Capital during the 4th quarter worth approximately $46,000.
-Finally, Ropes Wealth Advisors LLC acquired a new stake in Ares Capital during the 4th quarter worth approximately $54,000.
-30.63% of the stock is owned by hedge funds and other institutional investors.

 Ares Capital Corporation is a business development company specializing in acquisition, recapitalization, mezzanine debt, restructurings, rescue financing, and leveraged buyout transactions of middle market companies.
 It also makes growth capital and general refinancing.
 It prefers to make investments in companies engaged in the basic and growth manufacturing, business services, consumer products, health care products and services, and information technology service sectors.